 According to a CybSafe report compiled from data from the UK’s Information Commissioner’s Office, 90% of data breaches happen due to human error.
 This may include sharing usernames and passwords, writing passwords in unprotected tools or places, using easy to compromise usernames and passwords, opening suspicious emails, clicking on strange links, and not being cautious.
 Usually, human error is caused by a shortage of time, poor security training, poor processes, distractions and good intentions.
 We are all familiar with situations where someone shared usernames and passwords to access tools and systems to save time, money and to be more efficient.

-The distraction around COVID-19, home offices and human mistakes make a great combination for hackers to capitalise on.
+The distraction around COVID-19, home offices and human mistakes make a great combination for hackers to capitalize on.
 Cybersecurity firms are reporting that hackers are also using COVID-19 as a hook for victims.
 Through email campaigns, they can deliver spam, steal credentials, infect a computer with malware and trick people into paying outstanding bills to their bank account (instead of the merchant’s).
-They also impersonate trusted organisations that require victims to take urgent action.
+They also impersonate trusted organizations that require victims to take urgent action.

 Some attacks are directly linked to COVID-19, and some just use the distraction to go through with their standard set of actions but at increased levels.
 For instance, at the end of March, another Magecart attack was reported.
 This time it was NutriBullet.
 What is interesting about the NutriBullet attack is that it has been performed by a group of groups, which is quite unusual.
 The malware was removed from the website repetitively, but it is believed that the hackers still have access to the infrastructure.
 The company is working with outside cybersecurity specialists to secure the site and work through the aftereffects of the attack.